JTSTAM02/alarm-clock/pseudocode.md

 ### Variables

-Date and Time
+-Date and Time
-- Snooze Button
-- Alarm Set Button
 - Alarm On/Off
--
+-Display Time

+* Need Date and Time to Run Continually
+* Need to set real alarm based on user input
+* Need to design actual alarm